Cloud media services CIDR IP address range

 tcp/443 | REST API calls sent to Genesys Cloud. |

-AWS Direct Connect and routing specific information
+General AWS Direct Connect information

 AWS advertises the Genesys CIDR block both publicly and within Direct Connect.

 - Direct Connect customers who are not performing route filtering have no additional changes to make.
-Genesys recommends doing a lookup on the route table to ensure they are seeing the Genesys CIDR block (52.129.96.0/20 or 169.150.104.0/21), which includes anything greater than or equal to /20 or 21.
-For example, AWS may segment the block into /21’s, /22’s, /23’s, /24’s, and so on.
+However, Genesys recommends doing a lookup on the route table to ensure you are seeing the Genesys CIDR blocks.
+For example, if a Genesys CIDR block has a /20 mask, AWS may segment the block into /21’s, /22’s, /23’s, /24’s, and so on.

-- Direct Connect customers who are performing route filtering must permit the Genesys CIDR block (52.129.96.0/20 or 169.150.104.0/21), which includes anything greater than or equal to /20 or 21.
-For example, AWS may segment the block into /21’s, /22’s, /23’s, /24’s, and so on.
+- Direct Connect customers who are performing route filtering must permit the Genesys CIDR blocks.
+For example, if a Genesys CIDR block has a /20 mask, AWS may segment the block into /21’s, /22’s, /23’s, /24’s, and so on.

 For more information on AWS Direct Connect routing and filtering, see AWS Routing policies and BGP communities.